 Applicant must allow access to the damaged property for all necessary Program staff.

 Income

-Applicant household income may not exceed 120% of Area Median Income.
-80% of Program funding will go to assisting LMI Applicants.
-Only 20% of Program funding may go to non-LMI Applicants.
-Program assistance to non-LMI Applicants will end once the 20% funding limit has been reached.
+Applicant household income may not exceed 80% of Area Median Income to be considered LMI.
+100% of Program funding will go to assist LMI beneficiaries. e Program will not open to Applicants whose household income exceeds 120% AMI.